 - Population growth lag in relationship to other metropolitan area

 HAPCAP’s Community Development Block Grant division provides administrative and grant management services to Athens, Hocking and Perry counties.
 We work with you community and hold community meetings to get a better grasp on what issues the community feels needs to be fixed through CDBG funding.
 Once the projected projects are decided upon we help communities apply for the CDBG competitive grant.

-The defined benefit area, whether it be a whole community, part of a community, or just a street of addresses in the community has to be low to moderate income as determined by one of two methods: 2000 Census data or Income Survey to the targeted benefit area.
+The defined benefit area, whether it be a whole community, part of a community, or just a street of addresses in the community has to be low to moderate income as determined by one of two methods: current Census data or Income Survey to the targeted benefit area.

 In order to receive CDBG funds, applicants must identify urgent needs of the community, and solicit project ideas and plans from citizens and local organizations that address those needs.

 A grantee must develop and follow a detailed plan which provides for, and encourages, citizen participation and which emphasizes participation by persons of low- or moderate-income, particularly residents of predominantly low- and moderate-income neighborhoods, slum or blighted areas, and areas in which the grantee proposes to use CDBG funds.
 The plan must:

 - provide citizens with reasonable and timely access to local meetings, information, and records related to the grantee's proposed and actual use of funds;

 - provide for public hearings to obtain citizen views and to respond to proposals and questions at all stages of the community development program, including at least the development of needs, the review of proposed activities, and review of program performance;

 - provide for timely written answers to written complaints and grievances;